 Emil Christian Hansen was one of Denmark's greatest scientists, Emil Christian Hansen, was born in 1842 in a house on Nederdammen 35 in Ribe.

 In 1903, Niels Ryberg Finsen received the Nobel Prize in Medicine for his treatment of lupus vulgaris (skin tuberculosis) with light.

-Memorial stone for the lord and prefekt of Ribe, Verner Jasper Andreas Moltke
+Memorial stone for the lord and prefekt of Ribe, Werner Jasper Andreas Moltke

 Monument donated by The Wahl-Henius Institute, Chicago commemorating the yeast physiologist Emil Christian Hansen

 In front of the Viking Museum an enormous sculpture made in bronze has been created by a well-known Danish artist John Olesen, born 1938.

 Ansgar was the missionary bishop who built the first Danish church, precisely in Ribe around the year 860, on the highest point in the area where he was allowed by King Horik to build a church and let...